Teacher rape victim: 'He took away my innocence'

 The district attorney’s office said later that McMenamin pleaded guilty on the day of his March 26 arrest in that case and got a conditional discharge.
 That means he’ll face no further punishment if he stays out of trouble for a year.

-As part of rape case plea bargain, McMenamin surrendered his New York State teaching license.
+As part of the rape case plea bargain, McMenamin surrendered his New York State teaching license.

 The judge designated him a Level 2 sex offender while also signing an order compelling him not to contact his former student.